coderwz/personal-website/src/_posts/es6-function.md

 title: Function - ES6
 author: Wen Zhu
 date: '2017-06-24'
-summary: Generally, there'no fundmental changes in ES6 in terms of `function` but a few minor improvements like parameters, introduction of arrow functions etc.
+summary: Generally, there'no fundamental changes in ES6 in terms of `function` but a few minor improvements like parameters, introduction of arrow functions etc.
 tags: JavaScript
 ---

-# Function in ES6

 ### Summary

-Generally, there'no fundmental changes in ES6 in terms of `function` but a few minor improvements like parameters, introduction of arrow functions etc.
+Generally, there'no fundamental changes in ES6 in terms of `function` but a few minor improvements like parameters, introduction of arrow functions etc.

 ### Default Parameters